-A variation on my Chia Farro Seed & Grain Bread which is a variation on my Mom’s Full-Grain Bread which is a variation on the “Poulsbo Bread” from a bakery in Poulsbo, Washington.
+A variation on a Chia Farro Seed & Grain Bread recipe of mine which is a variation on my Mom’s Full-Grain Bread which is a variation on the “Poulsbo Bread” from a bakery in Poulsbo, Washington.
 I added several more ingredients including sunflower seeds, pepitas, flax seed meal, amaranth, and teff.

 Motley Multi-Seed & Grain Bread